 - Has a Creative Commons license

 All of these situations indicate images and pictures you can freely use on your website or blog.
 But how do you find them?
-Check out these websites to find images and pictures you can legally use.
+Check out these websites that are similar to Shutterstock to find images and pictures you can legally use.

 This site is popular with bloggers everywhere.
 That is because most of the images listed here can be used without having to give attribution to the source.
 Sign-up is free, and you also receive access to a growing list of vectors and art illustrations.
 Pixabay.com is where you need to go.

 Creative market are a paid stock photography site, but I’ve included them here because I just subscribed to their newsletter and got a package of free, classy, stock photos and some extra graphics.
-Their offerings change regularly, but I hear they always offer a free graphics package for new subscribers, so it’s worth considering signing up.
+Their offerings change regularly, but they give subscribers a package of six new design goods (graphics, images, fonts and templates) every month, so it’s worth considering signing up.

-Don’t forget to sign up below to get free resources to help you run your online biz.
+Don’t forget to sign up for the free resource library (and a half-price offer on the Busy Blogger’s Success Kit) to help you run your online biz.